Gunavardhan-Naidu/EnDeCrypt/README.md

-# EnDecCypt
+# EnDeCrypt
-web page used for encryption and decryption
+web page used for encryption and decryption.